 As many in the industry, Morikubo had a modest debut starring in little roles such as Willis Alamis in After War Gundam X, a minor role that would help him gain some experience as a seiyuu and to make people notice him as well as to possibly recognize him in future roles.

-However, unlike many other seiyuu and after only two years since his debut, he had already landed on on a main role in the anime Majutsushi Orphen as Orphen in which he had the privilege to work with famous seiyuu Ryoutaro Okiayu, for instance.
+However, unlike many other seiyuu and after only two years since his debut, he had already landed on a main role in the anime Majutsushi Orphen as Orphen with which he had the privilege to work with famous seiyuu Ryoutaro Okiayu, for instance.

 At Tenshi ni Naromon! he was Raphael, a character that had some importance, yet another type of character and another chance to raise his abilities, in the same year he was Goku in Monkey Magic.

-From the begining of this decade onward, Morikubo grown at a unexpectedly fast rate, he started to get more and more roles, in fact the roles themselves had began to be more and more diverse.
+From the beginning of this decade onward, Morikubo grew at an unexpectedly fast rate, he started to get more and more roles, in fact, the roles themselves had begun to be more and more diverse.

 Starting from appearing in kids anime such as Setsuna Kai in Shin Megami Tensei Devil Children to a shounen one such as Hamrio Musica in Groove Adventure Rave and as Jet Link in Cyborg 009, a character with a strong personality and different from the previous roles he had done so far.

-Those include: Souji Okita in the Hakuouki franchise, character that is not your typical cold/cool guy.
-Morikubo was really able to grasp that and portray him as something fresh yet so real, perhaps because he had already portrayed Okita Souji in another anime back in 2003, although the character in Papuwa appears to be more children-friendly than the one in Hakuouki, he not only likes to tease people around him – he’s a sadist- but you also have to be able to distinguish what is not a joke because if it is the ladder then chances are that he is seriously and most likely will try to kill any character since he has psychopathic tendencies.
+He not only likes to tease people around him – he’s a sadist- but you also have to be able to distinguish what is not a joke because if it is the ladder then chances are that he is serious and most likely will try to kill any character since he has psychopathic tendencies.

 He joined the cast of Uta no Prince Sama 2000% as QUARTET NIGHT‘s leader, Reiji Kotobuki.